tradeeth/Trade-ETH-BackEnd-API/docs/api/README.md

 The API currently limits clients to 6 concurrent connections and 12 reconnects per minute per IP address.
 We reserve the right to adjust these without advanced notice.

 The API does not limit the number of `getMarket` and `order` messages the client can send at this time.
-Protip: subscribe to [this issue](https://github.com/forkdelta/proposals/issues/11) to get updates on when that changes.
+Protip: subscribe to [this issue](https://github.com/tradeeth/proposals/issues/11) to get updates on when that changes.

 Clients that violate rate limits repeatedly may be blocked.

 ## Best Practices
 ### Identify your client
-Make sure to set a custom User Agent for your ForkDelta API client whenever possible.
+Make sure to set a custom User Agent for your TradeETH API client whenever possible.
 The User Agent string should include the name and version of the client, as well as the client's homepage URL and author's contact (email), like so:

 ```
-ForkDelta Price Alerts by freeatnet (v0.1.5 (8b0aad6)) (https://project-homepage.com, freeatnet@freeatnet.com)
+TradeETH Price Alerts by freeatnet (v0.1.5 (8b0aad6)) (https://project-homepage.com, freeatnet@freeatnet.com)
 ```

 A custom User Agent string will allow us to reach out to you in case of any issues and will help us debug issues if you reach out for support.